metiago/metiago.github.io/docs/aws/aws-ec2-mysql.md

 ####  2. Security Group

-####  Security group allows you to define rules for the VPC so that we can deny or allow incoming or outcoming network traffic on the new server.
-It can be created on AWS console or using the command line.
+Security group define rules for the VPC allowing incoming or outcoming network traffic into the new server.

 ```ssh
 aws ec2 create-security-group --group-name my-sg --description "My security group" --vpc-id vpc-1a2b3c4d